 - Attempting to coerce, compel, or prevent an individual from providing testimony or relevant information;

 - Removing, destroying, or altering documentation relevant to the investigation; or

-- Providing false or misleading information to the investigator, or encouraging others to do so.
+- Knowingly providing false or misleading information to the investigator, or Title IX Office, or encouraging others to do so.